 - 1. Six credits in English,

 - 2. Three credits in a lab science,

 - 3. Three credits in mathematics,

-- Six credits in social science (anthropology, economics, geography, history, psychology, political science, sociology), and

-- 5. Three credits in humanities (fine arts, foreign languages, philosophy, religion).
+- 4. Nine credits in social sciences (anthropology, economics, geography, history, psychology, political science, sociology, fine arts, foreign languages, philosophy, religion).

 If there are missing prerequisites, courses may be added while enrolled in the BEd AD, with the understanding that the candidate may need to include more than four semesters at Burman University to complete this degree.
 Those who register for any off-campus prerequisite course(s) must arrange for an official transcript, documenting successful completion, to reach the Burman University Registrar prior to beginning classes in the second year of the BEd AD sequence.